An Finish-of-Life Companion

 Bianchi stated her mission is a holistic one; generally it merely means making ready meals acquainted to immigrants and their households.

-Elevating Demise Consciousness by Chicago Collective
+Elevating Demise Consciousness by means of Chicago Collective

 A Demise Doula’s Blessing